fzingg/hyperloop-showcase-template/README.md

 ### Step 3: Run the HyperLoop Showcase App

-Got to your app directory: `cd hyperloop-showcase` then run
+Go to your app directory: `cd hyperloop-showcase` then run

 ```
 rails start